alphagov/govuk-developer-docs/source/manual/redirect-routes.html.md

 ## Redirects from campaign sites

 The campaigns platform is a WordPress site managed by dxw.
 Redirects from a `*.campaign.gov.uk` site require a support ticket.
-Currently, Mark McLeod or Kelvin Gan can raise a ticket.
+Currently, James Whitmarsh or Kelvin Gan can raise a ticket.